aBerglehner/tailF/README.md

 ### and of course if it read the whole file

+### One current limitation

-### there is one downside for now: if newlines are coming in you have 5 sec to type and enter what you search for but mostly this more more than enough (otherwise learn to type)
+If new lines keep arriving, you have a 5-second window to type and submit your search query.
+In most cases this is more than sufficient.
+(otherwise learn to type)

 ![TailF Demo](assets/demo_0.2.0.gif)